Hofskirkja Turf Church in Öræfi in South-East Iceland - the youngest one

 As I have mentioned earlier then Hofskirkja was the last church in Iceland to be built in this old traditional style.
 Horfskirkja was rebuilt in 1953-1954 by the National Museum of Iceland and reconsecrated in 1954.

 Since this traditional turf church style was abandoned timber churches were erected in Iceland and later concrete churches.
-I adore these cute little turf churches and I am so glad that some of them were preserved as historical monuments.
-To me, they are pure gems.

 You will find a water tub just outside the turf walls of the cemetery (south) where Þorsteinn tool used to cool his hot iron.